Let’s start by saying that this approach mixes nutrition, lifestyle, and exercise. It may sound like CSI or an autopsy certificate but it is not.

 Body weight has a relative weight

 The most immediate-and I add “unfortunately”-relationship with our body is its weight.
 It is that number we read on the scale when we weigh ourselves.
-With this beloved or hated number, we associate a state of well-being (when it is close to or coincides with what we feel or know to be our fitness weight) or of discomfort, both physical and psychophysical, when it deviates greatly from it, especially in excess.
-In fact, let us never forget that not being at a fit weight-no matter how little this expression means, as we will understand in a moment -means both negative and positive values, meaning that one can also be more or less underweight and experience this condition with discomfort.
+With this beloved or hated number we associate a state of well-being (when it is close to or coincides with what we feel or know to be our fitness weight) or of discomfort, both physical and psychophysical, when it deviates greatly from it, especially in excess.
+In fact, let us never forget that not being at a fit weight-no matter how little this expression, as we will understand in a moment, means-makes sense both in negative and positive values, meaning that one can also be more or less underweight and experience this condition with discomfort.

 In short, body recomposition has nothing to do with weight in absolute value; rather, it is often, as mentioned, aimed at varying the balance between the parts to achieve a more toned body, without necessarily varying body weight.
 Body recomposition, in other words, has nothing to do with weight loss but with the decrease in fat, which can be balanced or even exceeded by the increase in muscle mass (and thus weight).